-Our academies take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the Academies' e-safety/online policies and the acceptable user policy for staff.
+Our academies take online safety very seriously both in terms of our pupils and all of our staff, and adhere to the requirements of Keeping Children Safe in Education September 2023.
+Please also refer to the Trust/academies' Online Safety and ICT & Internet Acceptable Use policies.